francois-rd/coma/docs/source/tutorials/examples/parser.rst

     $ python main.py leave --dry-run
     Early exit!

+.. _commandlevelarguments:

 Command-Level Arguments
 -----------------------

-Using command-level command line arguments is as an easy way to give additional data to a command without having to define a config for it:
+Using command-level command line arguments is as an easy way to give a command additional data or modifiers that, for whatever reason, don't belong in a dedicated config object:

 .. code-block:: python
     :caption: main.py